michaelrambeau/bestofjs/.github/ISSUE_TEMPLATE/add-a-project-to-best-of-javascript.md

 - [ ] The project has thorough documentation in English
 - [ ] The project is not deprecated and actively maintained

-How would this project be tagged? (_Pick one or several existing tags_)
+How would this project be tagged?
+(Pick one or several existing tags from this list: https://bestofjs.org/tags)